linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/MarketMakingElements.md

 Market making can be a good business, but the profits come only in theory.
 As part of trading activity, the market maker will accumulate inventory, which then results in profits or losses as prices change.
 Liquidity takers are liable to be informed, crossing the spread for strong economic reasons.
 If the taker is correct, the half spread and any rebate collected can be overwhelmed by the subsequent price change<sup>2</sup>.

-In addition to trading profit and loss, market makers tend to occur high fixed costs in personnel, technology and data fees.
+In addition to trading profit and loss, market makers tend to incur high fixed costs in personnel, technology and data fees.
 To a large extent, the costs can be spread over quotes in multiple securities, so market makers tend to be somewhat large businesses, both in number of assets quoted and in capital employed.

 One cost that is relatively insignificant for market makers is capital.
 The capital needed to support market making is some fraction, perhaps  $\frac{1}{4}$  or so, of the maximum notional held at any time during the day.
 Thus, dozens, hundreds or even thousands of trades can be supported per unit of capital.